The Future of All Securities is Digital

 Transparency & Trust

-Data stored via digitised securities is immutable and traceable, reducing the risk of potential fraud, double-spending, or hacks.
-Investors on a distributed ledger are assigned unique digital signatures for authentication, ensuring trustless digital transactions when investing in digitised securities.
+Data stored via digital securities is immutable and traceable, reducing the risk of potential fraud, double-spending, or hacks.
+Investors on a distributed ledger are assigned unique digital signatures for authentication, ensuring trustless digital transactions when investing in digital securities.

-As most digitised securities platforms operate on a private distributed ledger, tokens and transactions can be cancelled and re-issued to the rightful owners in the unlikely case of a hack.
+As most digital securities platforms operate on a private distributed ledger, tokens and transactions can be cancelled and re-issued to the rightful owners in the unlikely case of a hack.

 Disintermediation of Third Parties to Lower Transaction Costs